Quantum representation of finite groups: Application

-The quantum representation of finite groups, which guarantees a finite number of accessible states with limited operators, can serve as the necessary building blocks for constructing quantum finite automata, which, as discussed by Moore and Crutchfield \cite{moore2000quantum}, harness the power of quantum mechanics to perform computation on finite languages.
+QRFG guarantees a finite number of accessible states with limited operators and can serve as the necessary building blocks for constructing quantum finite automata, which, as discussed by Moore and Crutchfield \cite{moore2000quantum}, harnesses the power of quantum mechanics to perform computation on finite languages \cite{say2014quantum,young2014quantum,kondacs1997power,lukac2009quantum}.
+The study of quantum languages for such machines remains an active area of research, here we take a popular definition given in Ref. \cite{say2014quantum}.